Alert 1 of 0

 • The avalanche method involves getting rid of the debt that has the highest interest rate first and moving on to the debt with the next-highest rate until all debts are paid off.

 Each method has advantages and drawbacks.
-The snowball method provides frequent motivation as debts are paid off sooner, but it may involve paying more overall interest on the debt.
+The snowball method provides frequent motivation as debts are paid off sooner, but it will probably involve paying more overall interest.
 The avalanche method, on the other hand, generally saves the borrower a significant amount they pay in interest, but it can take a while to generate results.

 Choose the method that makes the most sense for your personal and financial circumstances.
 To determine which method works best for you, check out our Banzai Coach and play with the numbers.